SonamShrivastava2002/2048Game_miniProject/README.md

 n -> new game

-When any of the cell will contain 2048 the user will win.
+When any of the cell will contain 2048 the player will win.